charlietriplett/OpenA11yEngineer/_demos/heading.md

 ## How headings are used

-There are 3 ways screenreaders interact with headings:
+There are 3 ways screenreaders interact with headings.

 ### Shortcuts / quick keys